 The author of A Dangerous Business Travel Blog itemized what she packed for a river cruise on the Danube; Packing Tips For A River Cruise on the website 1000traveltips.com is another good place to get more advice.

 River levels change with the seasons and can change your experience

-What if I took the same trip by land?
+What if I plan the same trip by land?

 If you plan your own trip along the same route as a river cruise, you probably will pay much less than what you would spend on the cruise.
-But you also will spend hours reading guidebooks, renting a car, (getting lost), and finding hotels and restaurants that meet your budget.
-The advantages of the river cruise include unpacking only once (the ship is your hotel room), having sightseeing tours arranged for you right down to the smallest detail, and having a gourmet meal waiting for you at the end of the day.
+But you also will need to spend the time (hours) scouring over guidebooks, searching out a rental car, (getting lost), and finding hotels and restaurants that meet your budget.
+With a river cruise you will unpack only once (the ship is your hotel room) and you’ll go on sightseeing tours arranged down to the smallest detail.
+At the end of an active day, you will leisurely enjoy a gourmet meal in the company of others.
 It all depends on what kind of trip you’re looking for.

 * * *

 - Chartres, Amiens, Reims: Three unforgettable day trips from Paris

 - Hidden gardens, the perfect croissant, Edith Piaf: Books for exploring Paris by foot and all the senses

 - The reinvention of Mary Pochez and the birth of La Vie du Chateau